 Intevac uses a combination of cash and equity compensation to attract and retain qualified candidates to serve on our Board.
-The Human Capital Committee of the Board conducts an annual review of director compensation in consultation with Radford and, if appropriate, recommends any changes in the type or amount of compensation to the Board.
+The Human Capital Committee of the Board conducts an annual review of director compensation in consultation with Aon and, if appropriate, recommends any changes in the type or amount of compensation to the Board.
 In reviewing director compensation, the Human Capital Committee takes into consideration the compensation paid to non-employee directors of comparable companies, including competitive non-employee director compensation data and analyses prepared by compensation consulting firms and the specific duties and committee responsibilities of particular directors.
-In addition, the

-Human Capital Committee may make recommendations or approve changes in director compensation in connection with the Human Capital Committee's administration and oversight of our 2020 Plan.
-Any change in director compensation is approved by the Board.
+In addition, the Human Capital Committee's administration and oversight of our 2020 Plan.
+Any change in director compensation is approved by the independent members of the Board.